Codeinwp/tweet-old-post/readme.txt

 - Are scheduled posts working?
 (They use wp-cron too).
 - Are you hosted on Heart Internet? (wp-cron is known not to work with them).
-- If you click tweet now from sample tweet popup does it work?
+- If you click Share now from sample post popup does it work?
 - Try adding define( 'ALTERNATE_WP_CRON', true ); to your wp-config.php`, does the plugin work?
 - Is your site private (I.E. is it behind some kind of authentication, maintenance plugin, .htaccess) if so wp-cron won't work until you remove it, if you are and you temporarily remove the authentication, do tweets start working?